About Tree Preservation Orders

 A TPO can apply to any tree.
 It includes hedgerow trees safe for hedgerows themselves.
 It can as well apply to woodland, although it’s not common.
 TPOs are used for urban and semi-Urban environments in most cases.
 They also apply to trees with high conservation value.

-Before we get into the main article you may also want to learn about or tree-related topics such as what tree surgeons do.
+Before we get into the main article you may also want to learn about or tree-related topics such as what a BS5837 tree survey can provide.

 How Does a TPO Work in Protecting Woods and Trees?